- Wake Forest University (B.A., 2006)

 - U.S. District Courts for the District of Columbia, the District of Maryland, and the Eastern, Northern, Southern, and Western Districts of New York

-Brett S. Covington practices in the Firm’s Complex Litigation, Toxic Torts & Products Liability, and Investigation/White Collar practice groups.
+Brett S. Covington practices in the Firm’s Complex Litigation, Toxic Torts & Products Liability, Investigations, and White Collar Defense practice groups.
 His experience spans all phases of litigation leading up to trial, which include successfully defending clients in both federal district court and on appeal.
 Throughout his career, Mr. Covington has developed and implemented strategies to ensure clients’ cases are heard in appropriate venues in federal court, coordinated corporate document collection and production, assisted in the preparation and defense of corporate representatives’ depositions, deposed plaintiffs and fact witnesses, and drafted motions on critical discovery, evidentiary, and dispositive issues.
 Mr. Covington has also served as second-chair in four hearings before the American Arbitration Association—all of which resulted in client victories.

 In addition to his commercial litigation experience, which includes successfully defending a telecommunications brokerage firm against a $30 million breach of contract lawsuit in federal court, Mr. Covington has represented clients under both criminal and civil investigation by the U.S. Department of Justice.
 This includes successfully defending an energy company under investigation for alleged violations of the Clean Air Act, which resulted in the government deciding not to pursue felony criminal charges against the client.
 He has also represented a healthcare client under investigation for alleged violations of the False Claims Act and Anti-Kickback Statute, where he made multiple defense presentations to both the U.S. Attorney’s Office and Main Justice.